rblades/dhworkbook_master/docs/module-4/Exercises.md

 You can now copy and paste your table of data into the data input box in RAW, and you should get the green thumbs up saying x records have been successfully parsed!

+**NB The Blank Detector add on may take a long time.
+Try it out on the CSV.
+You can copy the parsed data from [my Google Sheets file](https://docs.google.com/spreadsheets/d/12FRAMe0QaDfii3JL4RS7XYHiOFMusUVHhGsfP79uYaE/edit?usp=sharing).**

 #### Playing with RAW
 RAW takes your data, and depending on your choices, passes it into chart templates built on the D3.js code library.
 D3.js is a powerful library for making all sorts of charts (including interactive ones).
 If this sort of thing interests you, you can follow the tutorials in [Elijah Meeks' excellent new book](http://manning.com/meeks/).